MaterializeInc/materialize/play/wikirecent/README.md

 ### Connect to `materialized`

-The `materialized` instance is not exposed on a well-known port; instead, `mzcompose` chooses a random high-numbered port.
 To open a Postgres shell connected to the `materialized` instance running as part of this demo, run:

 ```
-$ psql -h localhost -p $(./mzcompose list-ports materialized) -U materialize materialize
+./mzcompose sql materialized
 ```

 To then stream the `top10` updates to your console: